 It was a quiet day, for the most part.
 I had the day to myself, and I spent it recording another piece of music for Fifty/Ninety and tidying up the house.
 In the evening I drove across to Dad's house in Norfolk.
 It was the first really long drive I've made in the Lexus, and the car averaged 65 mpg on the trip—rather better than the 29 mpg or so that I used to get out of the 350Z or even the 45 to 50 mpg I got from the Juke.
 As a matter of fact, with this car I could drive to Dad's and back on a single tank of petrol.
 I don't think I've ever owned a car that could manage that before.

 I was visiting Norfolk to help my sister to clear out Dad's house, which has finally been sold.
 I'd arranged for a skip to be delivered on Monday morning, and it had been dropped off (with some very impressive manoeuvring by the driver) by eight o'clock.
 Annabelle, Ed and Zoe arrived later and we set about filling up the skip.
 Selling, giving away or throwing away artefacts that have been in the family for as long as I can remember is tough to do and at times I found myself really struggling.
 Initially I thought that it was the emotional weight of the task that was getting to me, but as the day progressed I started to feel physically ill.
 I'll spare you the gory details, but it became evident that I wasn't just suffering from an upset stomach.
 I suspect that my symptoms were triggered by sitting in the car for over four hours, as I'd only taken one break to stretch my legs and back in Chatteris, when I stopped to get petrol.
-By mid-afternoon I felt so bad (and was sufficiently worried) that I decided that the most sensible thing to do was to go home and see a doctor.
+By mid-afternoon I felt so bad (and was sufficiently worried by my symptoms) that I decided that the most sensible thing to do was to go home and see a doctor.

 So on Monday evening I drove all the way back home again.
 It wasn't the best of journeys.
 Stretches of the A14 and the M6 were closed and it took me nearly six hours to get home.
 By the time I'd finished unloading the car (I'd brought a bunch of sentimental stuff home with me and as a result the car was absolutely full) it was 2am so Tuesday was pretty much a write-off.
 My symptoms were easing off, but I was still in quite a lot of pain.
 I booked an appointment with my doctor, but other than that all I managed to do yesterday was watch the television or listen to music.